Doctrinal Semantics of Directed First-Order Logic: Introduction

+The motivation behind directed type theory starts from a seminal paper of Hofmann and Streicher~\cite{Hofmann1998groupoid}, in which the types of \MLTT are interpreted as \emph{groupoids} (i.e., categories where every morphism is invertible), laying the conceptual foundation for Homotopy Type Theory \cite{Awodey2009homotopy,Kapulkin2012simplicial,UnivalentFoundationsProgram2013homotopy}: the key idea is that inhabitants of types are given by objects of groupoids, and proofs of equalities are given by the morphisms between such objects, of which there can be more than a unique one.

+The need for morphisms to be invertible comes from the inherently \emph{symmetric} nature of equality: for every proof of equality $x = y$ there has to be a proof of the equality $y = x$.
+The typical syntactic presentation of equality in type theory~\cite{Hofmann1997syntax}, which we recall in \Cref{appendix:symmetric_equality}, consists of an introduction rule $\refl$ for reflexivity of equality $x = x$, and an elimination rule, often called $\J$-rule~\cite{Hofmann1997syntax}, that allows one to contract equalities: this last principle allows for symmetry to be \emph{derived}, hence justifying the need for groupoids.

+A natural question arises: why not \emph{categories}, in\-ste\-ad of group\-oids?
+Such a setting should take the name of \emph{directed} type theory~\cite{North2019towards,Altenkirch2024synthetic,Licata20112}, where types are interpreted as categories, and morphisms capture an \emph{asymmetric} notion of equality (i.e. symmetry is not a theorem, since not all arrows are invertible).
+Such equalities can then be used to represent intrinsically directed phenomena, such as processes, transitions, or rewrites~\cite{North2019towards}.

+\paragraph{(Logic and proof-irrelevance.)} In both traditional and categorical accounts of logic~\cite{Dalen2013logic}, however, equality is typically \emph{proof-irrelevant}, i.e., one does not distinguish between proofs of equality; this is the main distinction between logic and \emph{type theory} in the sense of Jacobs~\cite[8.4.11]{Jacobs1999categorical}.
+In the directed case, one should talk thus about \emph{directed logic}, i.e., a generalization of first-order logic with a proof-irrelevant \emph{asymmetric} notion of equality.

-Directed type theory has been a sought-after goal of recent type theoretical research.
-In the same way that groupoids generalize sets by making equality \emph{proof relevant} \cite[8.4.11]{Jacobs1999categorical} (since proofs of equalities are not necessarily unique), categories generalize preorders: in a preorder there is no information on \emph{in what way} two objects $a,b$ are (directionally) connected by a morphism $f\!:\!a\!\>\!b$, but only whether the inequality $a \le b$ holds or not.
-We summarize the relationship between these elementary models in the following table, with their corresponding category:
+In the same way that groupoids generalize sets by making equality {proof relevant} (since there might be many morphisms/proofs of equalities), categories generalize \emph{preorders}: in a preorder there is no information on \emph{in what way} two objects $a,b$ are (directionally) connected by a morphism $f\!:\!a\!\>\!b$, but only whether the inequality $a \le b$ holds; this interest in proof-irrelevance is similarly shared in applications of rewriting in computer science, e.g., in rewriting logic~\cite{Meseguer2012twenty}, where either rewrites happen or not.
+We summarize the relationship between these elementary models in \Cref{table:models}.